 This is a nice prize: a Pathe archival film of the news of her arrival in New York, February 13, 1953.

-Christine Jorgensen, Arrival at New York Idelwild Airport, February 13, 1953
+Christine Jorgensen, Arrival at New York Idlewild Airport, February 13, 1953

 When Jorgensen returned to the United States, she set out to establish legal documentation in all standard forms, showing that she was female and with a new name.
-This rare photograph I found of her is captioned “Chris Hit the Road.
+This rare photograph I found of her, dated February 25, 1953, is captioned “Chris Hits the Road.
 Christine Jorgensen, the gal who used to be a guy, flashes confident grin as she take wheel for driving license test in Garden City.
 Motor vehicle inspector who tested Chris passed her after she had handled the car 20 minutes.
 He called her a good driver.”